Nishant173/futboller/README.md

 - Visit the API documentation at `localhost:8000/api/v1/documentation/` to learn about the available endpoints.
 - From the `futbol/frontend/futboller-frontend` directory, run `npm start` and open `localhost:3000` to interact with the UI.

+## Known issues
+- The names of teams obtained from Understat are different from those existing in legacy CSV files.
+Eg: RB Leipzig could be named RasenBallsport Leipzig.
+Solution: Map all the unique team names.

 ## Looping through offset barrier
 - Use the following snippet to access all records of a resource by looping through the offset.
 - Change the URL in the `get_api_data_via_offset_loop` function as needed.